div-yadav/CourseCard-FrontEnd/README.md

 After playing with JavaScript , making a bunch of projects, I decided to jump into TypeScript!
 It's all about the strict features and security stuff it offers , detecting and catching errors before your code even runs.
 Making this web page template was a great way to practice TypeScript and see how it makes code safer and easier to manage.
-I tried to replicate a ui design from Dribble , well it might not be an exact one , or I might have done the rookie mistakes initially as this was developed in a time span of 2 days , but ..
+I tried to replicate a ui design from Dribble [ link for that - https://dribbble.com/shots/23744797-Online-Education-Web-Platform ], well it might not be an exact one , or I might have done the rookie mistakes initially as this was developed in a time span of 2 days , but ..
 ## it's all about the start !

 ## 📖 Table of Contents